 Here are some guidelines for producing high-quality page content:

-The page content is the core of the on-page SEO process and gives you the chance to provide value to Google and your site users.
+The page content is the core of the on-page SEO process and allows you to provide value to Google and your site users.
 Spend enough time and money creating and optimizing the page content since it is the foundation for all other on-page SEO components.

 HTML Elements